prpole/dissertation/chapter2/main.md

 *social being*.
 His vital expression…is therefore an expression and confirmation of *social life*."
 (350)

-This link of sociality with the "human essence of nature" echoes with the regretful meditations of London's man on breaking his social bonds, ignoring the communal wisdom passed on by the old man and traveling alone.
+This link of sociality with the "human essence of nature" echoes with the regretful meditations of London's man on breaking his social bonds, as he laments ignoring the communal wisdom passed on by the old man and traveling alone.
 But it also helps make sense of the man's loss of sociability with his loss of a vital correspondence with the non-human world around him.
 In rejecting social life, he rejects his own "vital expression," and in turn, his very vitality.

 If the "species" is, for the human, bound up in technological objects and social life, it is also subject to change in the course of both social and technological history.
 So it is for London, as well: the dramatic separation of the narrator and Big-Tooth in *Before Adam* is a difference of technologically and socially mediated species-beings.
-The narrator's frustration at Big-Tooth's mistakes finds focus on his pre-human inability to understand fire and the failure of the Folk to band together in any form of social organization to resist their enemies and predators.
+The narrator's frustration at Big-Tooth's mistakes finds focus in his pre-human inability to understand fire and the failure of the Folk to band together in any form of social organization that could resist their enemies and predators.
 Similarly, the Fire People and the Folk, providing glimpses of different stages in the development of the human, are defined against each other by their capacities in both of these areas.

 While these are arguably differences across different species---the Folk and even the Fire people being not-quite-human---in Marx's view, the same